 A Day That the General Public Is Pressured to Listen

 World Bipolar Day is when the general public is pressured to listen.
 It is a golden opportunity to increase people’s awareness about bipolar disorder.
 We have to get people who are persuaded by stigma to get on board the mental health movement train.
-Brands and businesses are encouraged to get involved in the conversation which makes our audience even more diverse.
+Brands and businesses are encouraged to get involved in the conversation which spreads awareness to a bigger and more diverse audience.

 A Day to Spread Awareness

 It is essential that people spread awareness about bipolar disorder on World Bipolar Day.
 The media throws these words, “mental illness” and “bipolar disorder” around to describe everything that is going wrong in our society.
 In 2019 it is essential we spread knowledge and the truth about bipolar disorder.
 Below are a couple of links to share with those around you about bipolar disorder and stigma.

 - National Institute of Mental Health: Bipolar Disorder

 - Please Stop Believing These 8 Harmful Bipolar Disorder Myths

 A Day to Show the Faces of Bipolar